 - aldosterone, which helps to regulate the body’s water balance

 If you have a kidney removed, you may have the adrenal gland above it removed too.
-This happens when there is a chance that cancer cells could be left behind with your adrenal gland.
+This happens if your surgeon thinks it may contain cancer cells.
+It's quite unusual for cancer to spread to one of the adrenal glands.

 The kidneys are made up of different types of cells.
 The type of cancer you have depends on the type of cell the cancer starts in.